Lansoprazole, amoxicillin, and clarithromycin (Oral)

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-Do not use lansoprazole, amoxicillin, and clarithromycin if you are also using astemizole (Hismanal®), atazanavir (Reyataz®), cisapride (Propulsid®), lovastatin (Mevacor®), pimozide (Orap®), simvastatin (Zocor®), terfenadine (Seldane®), or certain ergot medicines (such as dihydroergotamine, ergotamine, D.H.E.
-45®, Ergomar®, Ergostat®, or Migranal®).
-If you have kidney or liver disease, do not take both lansoprazole, amoxicillin, and clarithromycin and colchicine (Colcrys®).
+Do not use lansoprazole, amoxicillin, and clarithromycin if you are also using astemizole (Hismanal®), atazanavir (Reyataz®), cisapride (Propulsid®), lovastatin (Mevacor®), pimozide (Orap®), simvastatin (Zocor®), terfenadine (Seldane®), certain ergot medicines (such as dihydroergotamine, ergotamine, D.H.E.
+45®, Ergomar®, Ergostat®, or Migranal®), or medicines containing rilpivirine.
+If you have kidney or liver disease, do not take lansoprazole, amoxicillin, and clarithromycin together with colchicine (Colcrys®).
 Using these medicines together may increase risk for more serious side effects.

-lansoprazole, amoxicillin, and clarithromycin may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Lansoprazole, amoxicillin, and clarithromycin may cause serious allergic reactions, including anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, fever or chills, hoarseness, sores or ulcers on the skin, trouble breathing, trouble swallowing, or any swelling of your hands, face, mouth, or throat while you are using lansoprazole, amoxicillin, and clarithromycin.